wcordeiro/Graphics-Programming/graphics-project/README.md

     To move the paddle, use the arrow keys on the Keyboard.

-    The game restart automatically after the ball is drop.
+    The game will  restart automatically after the ball is drop.

     You have 3 lives.

-    The game can be restarted by clicking in the screen.
+    The game can be restarted by clicking on the screen.

 ####Snake